-It’s an unfortunate that electrical circuits naturally produce heat in their operation.
-Due to the risk of irreparable damage by heat, virtually all computer cases are built to maximize air flow with spaces for multiple fans to pull in fresh, cold air and push out heat.
+It’s unfortunate that electrical circuits naturally produce heat in their operation.
+Due to the risk of irreparable damage by heat, virtually all computer cases are built to maximize airflow with spaces for multiple fans to pull in fresh, cold air and push out heat.

 Over time and with regular use, your machine’s ability to draw heat from the CPU and push it away will become worse.
-There are a number of things that can affect the efficiency of a unit’s cooling systems, resulting in a build-up of heat and, ultimately, component damage.
+Several things can affect the efficiency of a unit’s cooling systems, resulting in a build-up of heat and, ultimately, component damage.

 This is why it’s important to know how to identify an overheating CPU, troubleshoot its causes, and take the necessary steps to prevent further overheating in the future.

 An overheating CPU is no laughing matter.
 Continued use of a machine that is regularly overheating can and will lead to permanent damage to the components inside.

 Once your CPU fries, it’s gone for good, meaning you’ll have to replace it outright.

 Listen to the CPU fans

 The first way of knowing if your CPU is overheating is by listening to the fans.
 Your CPU fan isn’t supposed to be running on full throttle all the time.

 Typically, CPU fans are set to run at different speeds.
 As your CPU heats up, its fans ramp up in speed to move hot air away from the CPU more quickly.

 If you’ve noticed that the fans are unusually loud, even when you aren’t running an application that’s intense on the processor, that’s an early warning sign that your CPU might be getting too hot.